-The student may be permitted to remain in the attendance zone that serves the former residence until the end of the current semester with the approval of the Student Services Department.
-The Enrolling Adult (parent/legal custodian or guardian) should submit an Attendance Zone Waiver request to the Student Services Department in order for this waiver to be considered.
+The student may be permitted to remain in the attendance zone that serves the former residence until the end of the current grading period at the discretion and approval of the Superintendent and his/her designee in the Student Services Department.
+The Attendance Zone Waiver application can be obtained by contacting the Student Services Department.
+The enrolling adult (parent/legal custodian or guardian) should submit an Attendance Zone Waiver request to the Student Services Department within fourteen (14) days of the student's domicile change in order for the waiver to be considered.

-An Enrolling Adult (parent/legal custodian or guardian) who has a student currently enrolled in TCS and has documented plans to move to a new TCS elementary school attendance zone during the first or second nine (9) week grading period of the school year may have his/her child enrolled in the school serving the new residence upon approval by the Student Services Department.
+An enrolling adult (parent/legal custodian or guardian) who has a student currently enrolled in TCS and has documented plans to move to a new TCS elementary school attendance zone during the first or second nine (9) week grading period of the school year may have his/her child enrolled in the school serving the new residence upon discretion and approval by the Student Services Department.
 The parent/legal custodian or guardian should submit a written Attendance Zone Waiver request to the Student Services Department in order for this waiver to be considered.